CAP 211 -

 The text explains that the next tutorial will introduce UV Mapping of the object you have created.

 Tutorial 5.4: Creating a UV Map

 - Continue with the scene you have created for this chapter.
 Select the archway object.
+(If you are in subobject mode, leave it.)
 Use the Modifier list to add a modifier to it: Unwrap UVW.
 The text does not explain at this point, but I have told you before that UVW stands for the XYZ coordinates of an object whose surface has been unwrapped, or "skinned", and spread out flat.

 - The Unwrap UVW modifier should be selected.
 If it is not, select it.
-Find and click the Edit button in the Parameter rollout of this modifier.
+Find and click the Open UV Editor button in the Edit UVs rollout of this modifier.

 - The text explains that what follows is a quick method for creating a UV layout for your object.